mnit-rtmc/iris/docs/alerts.md

 or unchecking the box next to each DMS in the list.
 This list is limited to signs in or near the alert area (with proximity determined by the `alert_sign_thresh_auto_meters` and `alert_sign_thresh_opt_meters` system attributes).
-Operators must have the `alert_deploy` capability to approve or edit alert deployments.
+Operators must have permissions to approve or edit alert deployments.

 If the alert configuration is flagged as "auto deploy", alert deployments will automatically be sent to signs with no human interaction.